Tom Verducci

-Tom Verducci is an American sportswriter who writes for Sports Illustrated and its online magazine SI.com.
+Thomas Matthew Verducci is an American sportswriter who wrote for Sports Illustrated and now writes for SI.com, an online magazine.
 He writes primarily about baseball.
 He is also a reporter and commentator for Fox Major League Baseball and MLB Network.

 Early life and education

-Verducci was born in East Orange, New Jersey, and raised in Glen Ridge.
-He attended Seton Hall Prep in West Orange, New Jersey, and then went to Penn State, graduating with a B.A. in journalism, where he was a reporter for The Daily Collegian and appeared in the first edition of The Weekly Collegian.
+Verducci was born in East Orange, New Jersey and grew up in Glen Ridge.
+He attended Seton Hall Prep in West Orange, New Jersey, where his father was a legendary high school football coach who won over 200 games, and Penn State, graduating with a B.A. degree in journalism, where he was a reporter for The Daily Collegian and.
+He wrote for the first edition of The Weekly Collegian.

 Writing career

-After a one-year stint at Florida Today, Verducci moved to New York Newsday in 1983, becoming a columnist in 1990.
+After a year with Florida Today, Verducci moved to New York Newsday in 1983, becoming a columnist in 1990.
 He began writing for Sports Illustrated in 1993.
-In 2005, while writing for Sports Illustrated, Verducci briefly joined the Toronto Blue Jays as an outfielder for spring training.
+In 2005, while writing for the magazine, Verducci briefly joined the Toronto Blue Jays as an outfielder for spring training.
 He is a regular guest on The Dan Patrick Show.

+In 1997, Verducci teamed with Yankees manager Joe Torre on his autobiography Chasing The Dream: My Lifelong Journey to the World Series.
+He reunited with Torre 12 years later to co-write The Yankee Years, an in-depth look at the team from 1996-2007, as well as Torre's relationship with executives like owner George Steinbrenner, General Manager Brian Cashman, and players like Alex Rodriguez.
-His most recent work is titled The Cubs Way.
-The book chronicles the story of how Theo Epstein and a perfect 5-year plan took the Cubs from a 101-loss season in 2012 to the 2016 World Series Champions.

-In Oct.
-2020, Verducci spent a month in the MLB's "Playoff Bubble" covering the postseason for FOX's MLB broadcast.
+In 2017 Verducci wrote The Cubs Way about Theo Epstein and a perfect 5-year plan taking the Cubs from a 101-loss season in 2012 to the 2016 World Series Champions.
+In October 2020, Verducci was in the MLB's "Playoff Bubble" covering the postseason for FOX's MLB broadcast.
 He appeared on Sports Illustrated's daily cover on October 27, 2020.

+In 2020, he wrote a 13-chapter series for Sports Illustrated, Love, Loss and Baseball, about the 1918 season.
+The series is written in the form of letters chronicling baseball during the 1918 Spanish Flu pandemic.
+In 2022, he co-wrote Joe Maddon's book The Book of Joe: Trying Not to Suck at Baseball and Life, which later inspired a podcast the two have jointly hosted since 2022.